Rollback of U.S. spy powers would mark post-9/11 watershed

 "But it's not an authority we would want to lose," he said.

-(Additional reporting by Patricia Zengerle and Richard Cowan; Editing by Leslie Adler)
+(Additional reporting by Patricia Zengerle and Richard Cowan; Editing by Leslie Adler and James Dalgleish)